 It isn’t surprising, then to think that most people don’t recognize the wild and often wonderful weeds that grow around them—be they the plantains that sprout on the side of the road which can be used for many things such as in calming salves and lotions for the skin or as a quick poultice to stop the flow of blood from a minor cut, or the dandelions that are sprouting in their lawns that make excellent salad greens and can be prepared as an herbal support to promote liver health.

 What is a weed?
 To me, these plants are keys to what makes life worth living.
 I hope that others will open themselves up to the possibility or challenge of just learning a few plants and then see if the world becomes a different place.
 Attend an herbal school or simply go on an herb walk with someone who knows.
 We may not all turn into tree-hugging hippies, but at least maybe we can all learn to become a little more self-sufficient and appreciative.
 In these modern times, connection to nature is a truly healing experience in itself, and the added self-sufficiency can help us to become more self-reliant in case we ever want or have to get by without a grocery store at our fingertips.

 Interested in learning more about Weeds?
-Join us for our our Online Intermediate Herbal Course, your online doorway into the wild and wonderful world of plant medicine.
+Join us for our Online Intermediate Herbal Course, your online doorway into the wild and wonderful world of herbs.